joakim-brannstrom/dextool/plugin/mutate/README_roadmap.md

    it is "good".
 At least one of the mutants should have been killed.
 In other words, a function that is executed but totally untested is unarguably a sign of a deficiency of the test suite.
- * UOI is only partially implemented.
-Because UOI results in many mutants it has been changed to only deleting "!".
-It is practical but not the academical implementation.
- * add statement coverage.
-Requires that each block in the mutate AST is instrumented.
  * add an option to rank mutants by how much they change the code coverage (test impact).
     * computationally expensive so maybe add first after the static approaches are implemented such as AST affection.
+ * rank mutants by how much they changed the source code. more tokens then higher risk?
+Add to high interest mutants.  an alternative would be how much they change the dataflow based on the LLVM IR.
  * document the coverage map and how to integrate with it such that a custom format can be integrated.
 This is to make it possible to e.g. use the coverage information from a [lauterbach probe](https://www.lauterbach.com/frames.html?home.html).